esciencecenter-digital-skills/teamwork-for-research-software-development/_episodes/04-kanban-intro.md

 - "Understand how to use a Kanban board"
 keypoints:
 - "Kanban consists of cards, columns, and continuous improvement."
-- "Main elements of cntinuous improvemnets: Commitment point, Work In Progress (WIP) Limits, and Delivery point."
+- "Main elements of continuous improvements: Commitment point, Work In Progress (WIP) Limits, and Delivery point."
 ---